 Does this page answer your questions about Franklin Healthcare of Peabody?

-Among this facility's alarming category grades was an F for its inspection grade.
-More often than not, this means we found some red flags on the facility's inspection reports.
-When a facility has this poor of an inspection grade, you should expect some severe deficiencies on its inspection report.
-Severe deficiencies indicate a risk to patient safety.
-This particular nursing home was assessed 5 deficiencies on its inspection report.
-The only favorable thing we found is that none of its deficiencies were in the categories that indicate that they caused a risk to patient safety or health.
-Finally, we want to point out that this facility received large government fines recently totaling more than $100,000.
-This usually indicates that a poor performance spanned multiple years.
+This facility received an F for its inspection grade.
+When a place has this poor of an inspection score, you should expect some severe deficiencies on its inspection report.
+Severe deficiencies indicate a risk to resident safety.
+This particular nursing home had 5 deficiencies by CMS.
+The only favorable thing we can say is that none of the deficiencies were in the categories that indicate they posed a threat to resident safety or health.
+Lastly, we want to point out that this facility was assessed large government fines in recent years amounting to over $100,000.
+This generally suggests that a facility's poor track record spanned several years.